nhooyr/flappybird/README.md

 And it's what they were already learning from their teacher.

 warning: This game is very addictive.
 Play at your own peril.

+Email me directly if you have any questions or bugs to report.